 First, The Pros Of Drinking Coffee

-Even though there are benefits to drinking coffee, this list is incredibly short in comparison to the cons.
+Even though there are benefits to drinking coffee1, this list is incredibly short in comparison to the cons.
 Drinking coffee can increase your focus, enhance your mood and stimulate your cortisol levels to wake up.
 It’s also been popularly touted that coffee can lower the risk of Type 2 Diabetes, prevent age-related cognitive decline and even boost athletic performance.

 But, again, these few benefits may not be worth what coffee does to the inside – and outside – of your body.

 Con 1: Coffee is Often Paired with Ingredients That Cause Acne, i.e Milk and Sugar

 The first con on this list has less to do with coffee itself and more to do with what we put in our coffee.
 Of course, coffee does have its own acne-causing effects, but we will get to that in the next 6 points.

 Most people, when they drink coffee, often add milk and/or sugar to their beverages for added flavor, which is very common.
 However, milk and sugar are two of the worst things you could consume when struggling with acne.
 Milk and similar dairy products are known for its ability to cause skin-problems due to the enzymes and lactose that it’s made of.
 Sugar has also been known for its inflammatory effects, its ability to spike your blood sugar levels inducing insulin overproduction and weakening your immune system.

 The problem with overproducing insulin is that it makes your body produce excess sebum, new skin cells and also increases inflammatory responses in the body.
 This means more stuff to clog your pores and make your skin swollen and red.